 Vehicle and Tool Junkie.

-Oh, and I work at iFixit as a Product Manager too.
+Oh, and I work at iFixit as Chief Tool Officer too.

 I am an autodidact.
 I did not attend school growing up.
 My family provided me with an excellent education at home, leaving most of my days free to tinker as a child.
 Broken or not, I took apart anything I could get my hands on.
 Most got put back together, and most of those worked.
 I learned that with the right tools and information, I could fix anything.
 Even without the tools or manuals, with some care, I was usually successful.
 I search craigslist for words like “needs”, “broken”, and “mechanic”.